Diamond Jubilee: Charles and Camilla on Papua New Guinea tour

 Prince Charles and Camilla were draped with garlands of flowers and cheered by crowds when they stepped off their plane in the capital, Port Moresby.

 The royal couple were also welcomed by the prime minister and schoolchildren.

 They are touring the country, as well as Australia and New Zealand, in honour of the Queen's 60-year reign.

-Charles and Camilla met Prime Minister Peter O'Neill, his wife Lynda Babao and other senior dignitaries when they stepped on to the red carpet.
+The prince and his wife met Prime Minister Peter O'Neill, his wife Lynda Babao and other senior dignitaries when they stepped on to the red carpet at Jacksons International Airport.

-They were also greeted by local schoolchildren in tribal dress who performed a hiri dance, used to welcome traders to a village.
+They were also greeted by local schoolchildren in tribal dress who performed a hiri dance, usually employed to welcome traders to a village.

-The Queen began celebrations to mark her Diamond Jubilee in June with four days of public celebrations.
+The Queen began festivities to mark her Diamond Jubilee in June with four days of public celebrations.